 I am officially exasperated.
 Which is to say that my degree of pissed-off-ness has reached record levels.

 Chicago architect Lawrence Buck has been one of my research interests for a very long time; you know how long my attention span can be when it comes to research.
-As you may know, he is alleged to have designed three houses in Agincourt.
+As you may also know, he is alleged to have designed three homes in Agincourt.
 Buck was a near-contemporary of FLlW but far less aggressive in self-promotion and also far less extreme in the distance of his aesthetic from the Arts & Crafts.
-Another reason that you probably don’t know his name is that he died in 1929, while Wright lived another thirty years into a ripe and crusty old age.
+Another reason that you probably don’t know his name is that he died in 1929, while Wright lived another thirty years into a ripe, crusty, and attention-grabbing old age.

 During his own lifetime, however, Buck was possibly better known in popular culture (as distinct from Wright, who may have been more notorious in the professional world).
-Buck was also a pioneer of sorts in using “women’s magazines” to promote his career—House Beautiful, Ladies Home Journal, etc. And it was through that medium that his clientele extended from Pennsylvania to Southern California.
+Buck was also a pioneer of sorts in using “women’s magazines” to promote his career—House Beautiful, Ladies Home Journal, etc. And it was through this medium that his clientele extended from Pennsylvania to Southern California.
 What has driven me to frustration tonight is the way he has been treated in the preparation of National Register nominations.

 Two of his houses—one in Wichita and another in Cedar Rapids—have been put on the register but attributed to other architects.
 In one case (Wichita) the writer knew about Buck’s connection with the project, yet chose to deny him credit for the design—without any evidence for the attribution, that I can find in the form.
 The other (Cedar Rapids) nomination makes no mention of Buck whatsoever, even though there are multiple published sources linking him with the project and specifically naming him as “architect.”
 I am at a total loss to understand how this process can become so bureaucratized by people who simply fail to understand what it is that architects do.
 Errors—and I maintain they are errors—become institutionalized and simply cannot be changed once they are in the NR system.